ayastudio/router.tsx/README.md

 ## ℹ️ About router.tsx

 So, we know that there's react-router, router5 and others.
 But we wanted to make a simple, but multifunctional router, which would be useful in the more specific and tough-to-manage cases.
 This router is specially tinkered for VKUI and it's components.

 By the way, batteries (TypeScript) included.
-But you can still you good ol' ES6 JavaScript, which can be compiled to the *dirs/* folder and is already presented in the [router.tsx npm package](https://www.npmjs.com/package/router.tsx).
+But you can still use good ol' ES6 JavaScript, which can be compiled to the *dirs/* folder and is already presented in the [router.tsx npm package](https://www.npmjs.com/package/router.tsx).

 ## 🤟 Installing